 • Caregivers play a crucial role in safeguarding the health of their loved ones by ensuring food is safe from foodborne illness and allergens.
 A food allergy is a potentially serious response to consuming certain foods or food additives.
-For those who are sensitive, a reaction can occur within minutes or hours, and symptoms can [...]
+For those who are sensitive, a reaction can occur within minutes or hours, and symptoms can range [...]

-• Be Part of Caregiver Action Network's Alzheimer's Summit!
-June 30, 2025 | 1:00-2:30 PM EST Alzheimer's Caregiver Summit: A Peer-Led Dive into Mood, Memory & More Join us for the Alzheimer's Caregiver Summit: A Peer-Led Dive into Mood, Memory & More, a virtual, peer-led event dedicated to empowering caregivers navigating [...]
+• Alzheimer's Caregiver Summit: A Peer-Led Dive into Mood, Memory & More The Alzheimer's Caregiver Summit: A Peer-Led Dive into Mood, Memory & More, is a virtual, peer-led event dedicated to empowering caregivers navigating Alzheimer’s and Neuropsychiatric Symptoms (NPS).
+NPS are the behavioral symptoms like aggression, agitation, hallucinations, and delusions that commonly appear [...]

 • WETA; the George Washington University Institute for Brain Health and Dementia; Elizabeth Dole Foundation; Caregiver Action Network; and the National Partnership for Healthcare and Hospice Innovation are pleased to announce the debut of Caregiving, a new landmark PBS documentary highlighting the challenges and triumphs of caregiving in America.
 Caregiving, the two-hour documentary from executive [...]